auth0/docs/a0-node-underthehood.md

         });
     };

-This is a simple example of using the Auth0 API.
-This is espacially convenient if you want to display a list of available login options on your website and have your users choose from that list.
+This is a simple example of using the [Auth0 API](a0-api-reference).
+This is especially convenient if you want to display a list of available login options on your website and have your users choose from that list.

-Notice that this samples are using the _Authoriztion Code grant flow_ in OAuth2.
+Notice that this samples are using the _Authorization Code grant flow_ in OAuth2.
 You can read all about it [here](http://tools.ietf.org/html/rfc6749#section-4.1).

 In this flow, the "client" (your server) is requesting the access token from Auth0 using it's own credentials (the __clientId__ and __clientSecret__) _and_ the authorization code obtained when the user authenticated.

-There are other flows supported in Auth0 (and OAuth2) that are used for differetn clients.
+There are other flows supported in Auth0 (and OAuth2) that are used for different clients.
 For node.js apps, this is probably the one you will be dealing with the most.